Wonton Noodle Soup – 15 Minutes! (VIDEO)

 I always use my Grandma’s Pork and Shrimp Wontons, which I always have in my freezer.
 You can substitute with your own or store-bought.
 I recommend making Wonton Noodle Soup with 8 wontons; you can adjust the number to your preference.

-Simmer Your Broth with Additional Aromatics: Optionally, simmering your stock with additional aromatics to add more depth of flavor to your Wonton Noodle Soup.
-Some aromatics include Mushrooms (dried mushrooms), Dried fish or scallops, or Dried seaweed
+Optional: Simmer Your Broth with Additional Aromatics – Simmering your stock with additional aromatics to add more depth of flavor to your Wonton Noodle Soup.
+Some aromatics include: mushrooms (dried mushrooms), dried seaweed, dried fish or scallops

-If you have leftover Wonton Noodle Soup, I would store the wontons and noodles separately from the broth.
+Storage and Reheating – If you have leftover Wonton Noodle Soup, store the wontons and noodles separately from the broth.
 (Or store them together but know that they’ll continue to absorb the broth as they sit in it.)
-Store in an airtight container in the refrigerator for up to 3 days.
+Store wontons, noodles, and leftover broth in separate airtight containers in the refrigerator for up to 3 days.
+Reheat together in a pot on the stove or in the microwave.

 Nutrition